East London

 Care Home Health related deaths

-Concerns summary Delayed and disorganised staff emergency response, including failures to promptly raise alarms or call 999, coupled with inadequate CPR due to a misunderstanding of Do Not Resuscitate orders, led to critical care gaps.
+Concerns summary (AI summary) Delayed and disorganised staff emergency response, including failures to promptly raise alarms or call 999, coupled with inadequate CPR due to a misunderstanding of Do Not Resuscitate orders, led to critical care gaps.

 Marie Theobald